moovier/backend/README.md

 ### Usage

-The project can be either run as a standalone [Kedro](https://kedro.org/) pipeline using `kedro run` or as a back-end API using `uvicorn app:app`.
+The project can be either run as a standalone [Kedro](https://kedro.org/) pipeline using `kedro run --to-outputs "recommended_movies"` or as a back-end API using `uvicorn app:app`.
+To obtain recommendations based on a model hyper-tuned by [Optuna](https://optuna.org/) run `kedro run --to-outputs "optuna_recommended_movies"`.
+To obtain recommendations based on a model created by [PyCaret](https://pycaret.org/) run `kedro run --to-outputs "pycaret_model","pycaret_rating_predictions","pycaret_model_metrics"`.
 The application exposes the following endpoints:

 #### API